Super-truite/il2_random_weather_script/README.md

 ## Python Installation
-Install python 3.6 For instance, use Anaconda to install python on your server : https://repo.anaconda.com/archive/Anaconda3-2019.10-Windows-x86_64.exe To launch a python console: windows key + type anaconda + hit enter on  'anaconda prompt' in this terminal create and activate the environment with the required packages:
+Install python 3.6 For instance, use Anaconda to install python on your server : https://repo.anaconda.com/archive/Anaconda3-2019.10-Windows-x86_64.exe To launch a command prompt: windows key + type anaconda + hit enter on  'anaconda prompt'.
+In this prompt create and activate the environment with the required packages:
 ```
 conda create -n il2 python=3.6 configparser numpy regex -y
 activate il2